Peek inside the gift bags for Oscar nominees in 2024, valued at $178,000

 All-expenses paid travel packages including stays at luxury hotels around the world, are among the most expensive gift-bag items for red-carpet VIPs at the Oscars.

-The most expensive travel-package ever included in an "Everyone Wins" Oscar-nominee gift bag was 2020's Antarctic cruise, valued at $78,000, Forbes reported at the time.
+The most expensive travel-package ever included in an "Everyone Wins" Oscar-nominee gift bag was 2020's Antarctic cruise, valued according to Forbes at the time, at $78,000.

 Here is everything included in this year's gift bag